 Instructing a Barrister

-Maitland is committed to providing our clients with the highest quality of service.
+We are committed to providing our clients with the highest quality of service.
 We welcome feedback on the quality of our legal services and our administration in order to monitor our quality standards and make improvements where necessary.

 Our offices at 7 Stone Buildings include facilities for client conferences (including a room with an induction loop), video and Skype conferencing, a mediation suite, training rooms, web access and access for clients with a disability.
 We will consider all requests for reasonable adjustments to be made to our facilities in order to assist any person with a disability wishing to use our services.